Aranmanai Kaavalan: Release and reception

 Aranmanai Kaavalan was released on 25 February 1994, alongside another Sarathkumar starrer Captain.
+Although Sarathkumar wanted either film to be postponed, the producers remained adamant.
 Malini Mannath of The Indian Express gave the film a positive review and said "a fairly engrossing entertainer, despite flaws, Aranmanai Kaavalan has an engaging screenplay, neat treatment and suspense that keeps the viewers on tenterhooks".
 K. N. Vijiyan of New Straits Times called the film "slightly better than other average Sarath movies".
 Thulasi of Kalki panned the story as predictable, humour being unfunny and dismissed Deva's music as repetitive and concluded the review saying Sarathkumar seemed to be working by calculating one film a month; it was fine if it did not go wrong and make producers run away.